xapi-project/xapi-project.github.io/profiling/coverage.md

 ![Coverage Analysis](./coverage-screenshot.png)

+Red parts indicate code that wasn't executed whereas green parts were.
+Hovering over a dark green spot reveals how often that point was executed.

 The individual steps of instrumenting code with [BisectPPX] are greatly abstracted by OCamlfind (OCaml's library manager) and OCamlbuild (OCaml's compilation manager):